react-navigation/react-navigation/packages/native-stack/README.md

 Stack navigator for React Native using native primitives for navigation.
 Uses [`react-native-screens`](https://github.com/kmagiera/react-native-screens) under the hood.

+Documentation can be found on the [React Navigation website](https://reactnavigation.org/docs/en/next/native-stack-navigator.html).

 Expo SDK 35 and lower is not supported as it includes an older version of `react-native-screens`.

 ## Installation